Diabetic Nutrition: A Healthy and Balanced Diet Matters

 4. Reduce intake of salt & canned food.

-Use less salt and sauces, and cut down on eating canned, preserved or processed foods.
+Use less salt and sauces, on your diabetic diet, and cut down on eating canned, preserved or processed foods.
 These contain a lot of sodium, and a diet high in sodium can increase your blood pressure.
 Try flavoring foods with herbs and spices instead.

 Stick to your regular mealtimes, and space out your meals and snacks for the day.